jumpjack/dskysim/README.md

 # DSKYSIM2

 My idea is to upgrade and extend DSKYSIM and turn it into a "DSKY replayer" or "AGC replayer": using the original Apollo 11 telemetries recently discoverd by [VistualAGC team](https://github.com/virtualagc/virtualagc), I will try to make my DSKY simulator show the real status of AGC during the Apollo 11 powered descent: lamps, messages, data, everything.
-Around a hundred of telemetries were sent by AGC to ground every 2 seconds; although the found document does not contain all of them, it contains:
+Around a hundred of telemetries were sent by AGC to ground every 2 seconds (*); although the found document does not contain all of them, it contains:
 - status of all the DSKY lamps
 - contents of all AGC registers
 - values of nouns and verbs selected by crew